daramji777/Data100/GettingStartedwithR.md

-#These were the results of the Practice and the Challenge Problems
+# These were the results of the Practice and the Challenge Problems
+This is the graph for the practice exercise
 ![](Practice.PNG)

+This is the graph for the challenge problem
 ![](ChallengeProblem.PNG)